posit-dev/publisher/docs/vscode.md

 ## Tutorial

 Once installed, open *Posit Publisher* by clicking the icon in the editor menu bar.
+This will open the *Posit Publisher* UI.

+See [./ui.md](./ui.md) for additional instructions.

 ![](https://cdn.posit.co/publisher/assets/img/tutorial.png)